Lucinda Childs: Einstein on the Beach

 This was the first piece Childs had performed on a traditional stage in collaboration with Philip Glass and Robert Wilson.
-Up until this, her other works had all been performed in ‘alternative spaces’ such as churches, museums, galleries, and sidewalks.
+Up until this, her other works had all been performed in 'alternative spaces' such as churches, museums, galleries, and sidewalks.
 This was also the first piece that Childs had worked with a composer on.
 Einstein on the Beach (1976) was a five-hour-long production, normally beginning at six-thirty in the evening and finishing around eleven-thirty, and did not tell a story.
 The story was meant to be up to the audience to decide and that became an essential part of the piece itself.
-Childs solo in Act 1 scene i was structurally linked to the three visual and musical motifs of the opera.
+Childs' solo in Act I Scene 1 was structurally linked to the three visual and musical motifs of the opera.
 Childs also embodied many different characters within this solo through her gestures.
 The choreography for this piece came about through structured improvisation guided by Robert Wilson.
 Einstein on the Beach (1976) was a transition for Childs and a springboard into her most well-known piece, Dance (1979).